jkbquabeck/tractusx-edc/docs/kit/adoption-view/230912_ConntectKIT_Adoption_View.md

 ## Introduction

-The Connector KIT provides a connector framework, based on the Eclipse Dataspace Connector, for sovereign, cross-enterprise data exchange.
+The Connector KIT provides a connector framework based on the Eclipse Dataspace Components (EDC) for sovereign, cross-enterprise data exchange.
+The EDC Connector is the component enabling the sovereign peer-to-peer connection of Data Space participants.

 ## Vision & Mission